On September 15, 2019, Purdue Pharma L.P. announced a preliminary agreement to settle the opioid litigation facing the Company.

 Continuity of Care: The company will continue to serve patients who rely on its FDA-approved medicines and other products.
 We also continue to develop and distribute consumer health and wellness products.
 We have a diverse portfolio and pipeline of medicines in development that address important medical needs in multiple therapeutic areas such as non-opioid pain relief, oncology, central nervous system disorders, and digestive health.

 Important Milestones in the Chapter 11 Bankruptcy: On September 15, 2019, Purdue Pharma L.P. announced a preliminary agreement to settle the opioid litigation facing the Company.
-Purdue is working to garner additional support for the settlement and seeks to implement a final resolution through the federal bankruptcy system.
+Purdue is working to build additional support for the settlement.

 1. Preliminary Injunction: